contiv/vpp/cmd/contiv-ksr/README.md

 Additionally, `contiv-ksr` reads kubeconfig to get the access credentials and the address of the K8s cluster that it should connect to.
-The location of kubeconfig is specified either with the `--kube-config` argument or through the `KSR_CONFIG` environment variable.
+The location of kubeconfig is specified either with the `--kube-config` argument or through the `KUBE_CONFIG` environment variable.
 If not specified, `contiv-ksr` will grab the default admin credentials
 from: `/etc/kubernetes/admin.conf`.